vikasyadavwork/VynixClimbPro/README.md

 Screenshots go to `Saved/Screenshots`.
 The capture warms the editor's texture, hair, and shader queues, checks the hand contact from an oblique close-up, and checks pause/resume and level restart.
 It then exits automatically without writing best-run saves. `Development/CreateEndlessMap.py` can regenerate the small boot map through Unreal's Python commandlet if it is missing.

+Add `-VynixJumpCapture` to that command for nine side-view screenshots: early, middle, and late poses of right, left, and upward jumps.
+This makes it easier to check body clearance from the ledges.

 `LedgeDimensions` on `EndlessClimbWorld` specifies depth, width, and thickness in centimetres.
 The arena normalizes the mesh using its actual bounds, including an off-centre pivot.
 The player uses those transformed bounds and the scaled capsule radius with an 8 cm gap; ledges too narrow for that margin are rejected.
 The cliff faces negative X. Resting hand height is measured from the character's hanging pose, so the model's scale and proportions affect the grip height.
 Rock spawn depth and warning rails follow the same ledge geometry.

 The supplied Payton assets are ready to use.
 To regenerate them, first run `Development/PreparePaytonAnimations.py` with a full editor's `-ExecutePythonScript` option (UE 5.5's retargeter requires the Content Browser), then run `Development/CreateEndlessPayton.py` after compiling the editor target.
 The latter keeps the cosmetic construction and replaces the copied prototype EventGraph with the native arcade gameplay.